-An application that addresses a diverse set of stakeholders and multiple levels of user groups is more complicated and technically challenging than an application that is focused on a niche homogenous user base.
-The Non functional requirements (NFRs) of such applications are hence very critical and important.
+A Government SaaS that addresses a diverse set of stakeholders and multiple levels of user groups is much more complicated and technically challenging than a Private SaaS application that is often focused on a niche homogenous user base.
+The Non functional requirements (NFRs) of such a Government SaaS are hence very critical and important.

-Defining the NFRs independent of the functional requirements has many benefits.
+Defining the NFRs of Government SaaS independent of the functional requirements has many benefits.
 It leads to a focused effort on NFRs, a robust architectural framework, engineering excellence and consistency.
-The NFR stack when implemented as a loosely coupled framework, could also become a common stack for multiple applications / products, resulting in significant reduction in cost of development, support and maintenance (TCO).
+The NFR stack when implemented as a loosely coupled framework, could also become a common stack for multiple Government SaaS applications, resulting in significant reduction in cost of development, support and maintenance (TCO).